Competition

 Helen Mort is a poet and novelist.
 Her collections Division Street (2013), No Map Could Show Them (2016) and The Illustrated Woman (2022) are all published by Chatto & Windus.
 She’s a Fellow of the Royal Society of Literature and teaches at Manchester Metropolitan University.
 She lives in Sheffield.

 Helen appeared at the first ever VERVE Festival in 2017, and appeared again this earlier this year when she headlined alongside Imtiaz Dharker and Hannah Sullivan.
-She also workshopped at the festival both for adults and for young poets in association with Poetry Society Young Poets Network and has been part of our first ever Zoom season of fortnightly workshops which has been running since June and closes in early November.
+She also workshopped at the festival both for adults and for young poets in association with Poetry Society Young Poets Network and took part in our first ever Zoom season of fortnightly workshops which has been running since June and closed in early November.
 (We will be reviving our Zoom Workshop Season in 2024.
 To be kept abreast of this and hear all our other news, please sign up to our regular newsletter here: Verve Poetry Festival (list-manage.com) or follow us on our socials (see bottom of page for links)).

 What the judge says: